1147 Academic Advisor, WP

 Experience: At least one year of academic advising experience is required, where knowledge of federal, state, and higher education policies and procedures has been gained, or one year of university employment in which a thorough knowledge of academic programs was required.
 Teaching experience is preferred.

-Skills: Excellent oral and written communication skills, interpersonal skills (particularly in working with a diverse student population), organizational and management skills are required.
+Skills: Excellent verbal and written communication skills, interpersonal skills (particularly in working with a diverse student population), organizational and management skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 A working knowledge of various computer applications is required; experience with database applications is preferred.

-Other: Scope of the position occasionally requires work in the evenings and on weekends, especially during the summer STAR sessions.
+Other: The scope of the position occasionally requires work in the evenings and on weekends, especially during the summer STAR sessions.

 ESSENTIAL DUTIES AND RESPONSIBILITIES